 For many years, a series of goats named Clay Henry served as the mayors of Lajitas, an unincorporated community in Texas.
 The first Clay Henry was elected in 1986 and enjoyed widespread popularity for increasing tourism in the area.
 Known as the “beer-drinking goat,” Clay Henry had no legal power, but he knocked back quite a few cold ones at the hands of visitors until his death in 1992.
 Afterward, his son, Clay Henry II, took over the gig, and in 2000 Clay Henry III was elected mayor.
 Tragedy struck in 2006 when a local man — who was jealous that the goat was drinking on Sunday when the region's blue laws prevented alcohol sales — castrated Clay Henry III.
 The goat made a full recovery, but he was the final goat to serve as Lajitas’ mayor.
 (Note: The Human Society advises against giving animals alcohol and lists it as a potential poison.)

-The mayor of Rabbit Hash, Kentucky, is a red-and-white border collie who’s been serving the unincorporated community since 2008.
+It wouldn't be appropriate to mention Rabbit Hash without sharing a little history.
+The former mayor is a red-and-white border collie who served the unincorporated community from 2008 until January 2017.
 Lucy Lou won the election after a heated race against 10 dogs, a cat, an opossum a mule and even a human.
 According to Rabbit Hash’s election results, “an estimated 215 percent of local registered and unregistered voters swarmed the polls” on Nov.
 5 during this “highly contested race.”
 Travis the cat was the early frontrunner, causing the mayoral race’s lone human candidate to concede early in the day, but when polls closed that evening, Lucy Lou had won it with more than 8,000 votes.
-Lucy Lou supports feline and canine presence in the General Store and often lends her support to local fundraising events.
+Lucy Lou supported feline and canine presence in the General Store and often supported local fundraising events.
+Lucy Lou was the only mayor to retire from office and now spends her days napping and swimming, according to Cincinnati.com.

 In 1938, a long-eared brown mule won the post of Republican precinct committeeman for Milton, Washington, with 51 votes.
 Boston Curtis’ win didn’t come as a surprise since he ran uncontested; however, the city’s residents were surprised to discover that they’d voted for an animal.
 The mule’s victory was engineered by Mayor Kenneth Simmons, a Democrat, who had taken Boston Curtis to the courthouse and registered him to run by signing the necessary documents with hoof prints.
 Why did the mayor run a mule for office?
 Simmons gave two reasons: He wanted to embarrass the Republican Party by having them vote in a relative of the Democratic donkey, and he wanted to prove that voters often didn’t know whom they were supporting.